Merhbene/Basket-pricing-using-Neural-Networks/README.md

 * We consider 4 asset basket options and 10000 sampels to train the model and we save that in [Basket_pricing_data.csv](https://github.com/Merhbene/Basket-pricing-using-Neural-Networks/blob/main/Basket_pricing_data.csv) file.
 We can consider any asset numbers since the code is  flexible (For 1 asset case, we set nb_assets=1)

 * We consider that asset prices are already weighted.
+* We use [Monte-Carlo](https://www.goddardconsulting.ca/option-pricing-monte-carlo-index.html) simulations to compare the performance.

 ### Conclusion: